Jette: Origins to Middle Ages

-17th to 20th century
+17th–20th centuries

 During the Ancien Régime, Jette was part of the town of Merchtem, located in modern-day Flemish Brabant.
 In the 17th century, during the period of the Spanish Netherlands, the Finance Minister under Archdukes Albert and Isabella acquired and refurbished the old 12th-century Rivieren Castle in the village of Ganshoren, near Jette.
 In 1654, the minister's son made this estate into a barony, then five years later, into a county, which included Jette and several neighbouring villages.

 In the 1790s, the regime that was put in power by the French Revolution curtailed the religious freedoms drastically.
 The monks were expelled from the Abbey in 1796, and most of the buildings demolished the following year.
 Only the abbot's house was kept as a leisure house.
 In 1841, Ganshoren split from Jette.
 During the following decades, what remained of Jette gradually lost its rural character to become a suburb of Brussels.
 Its population, which was of around 10,000 in 1900 grew to more than 40,000 in 1971.